Updated on: 3/6/2019

 The Davis Law Group does not represent people who choose to endanger others by drinking and driving.
-We are constant partners with the organization Mothers Against Drunk Driving, the nation's largest non-profit dedicated to preventing drinking and drunk driving and reducing the number of injuries and fatalities from DUI collisions.
+We are constant partners with the organization Mothers Against Drunk Driving, the nation's largest non-profit dedicated to preventing drunk driving accidents and reducing the number of injuries and fatalities from DUI collisions.

 In the early-morning hours of January 5, 2013, Dallas Cowboys football player Josh Brent was arrested on charges of intoxication manslaughter after being involved in a single-vehicle crash that killed his friend and teammate, Jerry Brown.